jharwell/sierra/docs/contributing/project.rst

   - ``stage5.yaml`` - Configuration for stage5 controller comparisons.
 This file
     is required if stage5 is run, and optional otherwise.

+  - ``models.yaml`` - Configuration for intra- and inter-experiment models.
+This file is optional.
+If it is present, models defined and enabled in it will be run before stage 4 intra- and/or inter-experiment graph generation, if stage 4 is run.

 - ``generators/scenario_generators.py`` - Specifies extensions/specializations
   of the foraging scenarios in the SIERRA core, as well as any other scenarios the user would want to be able to pass via the ``--scenario`` cmdline